AniTei/social-media-client/readme.md

-This project is the course assignment for the coure Workflow at Noroff, fall 23 and spring 24.
+This project is the course assignment for the course Workflow at Noroff, fall 23 and spring 24.

 The project is configured to run Prettier an ESlint on commit.